rahimianarezoo/Asynchronous-JavaScript---Promise-callbacks-Async-Await-/README.md

 5- .Finally -> either step 2 will end with resolve / reject, .finally must be run. imagine that I receive 0 customer daily and at the end of the day I have to close my shop so .finally handler must run at the end.

+I also provide file named "Order-Hamburger-Async-await.js" to understand Async-Await better in an example.
+For using Async-Await you must mention "async" keyword before createing function e.g. async function order() {}.

+And you also need three thing inside the function:

+- try
+- catch
+- finally